Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Experimental Protocol

 \textbf{LCBench:} A learning curve benchmark~\citep{Zimmer2021} that evaluates neural network architectures for tabular datasets.
 LCBench contains learning curves for 35 different datasets, where 2,000 neural networks per dataset are trained for 50 epochs with Auto-PyTorch.

-\textbf{TaskSet:} A benchmark that features diverse tasks~\cite{Metz2020} from different domains and includes 5 search spaces, with different degrees of freedom.
+\textbf{TaskSet:} A benchmark that features diverse tasks~\cite{Metz2020} from different domains and includes 5 search spaces with different degrees of freedom, where, every search space includes 1000 hyperparameter configurations.
 In this work, we focus on a subset of NLP tasks (12 tasks) and we use the Adam8p search space with 8 continuous hyperparameters.

 \textbf{NAS-Bench-201:} A benchmark consisting of 15625 hyperparameter configurations representing different architectures on the CIFAR-10, CIFAR-100 and ImageNet datasets~\cite{Dong2020}.
 NAS-Bench-201 features a search space of 6 categorical hyperparameters and each architecture is trained for 200 epochs.